myshell-ai/AIlice/README.md

 This will terminate the website service program that was just established.

 - **"Please use cadquery to implement a cup."**
 This is also a very interesting attempt.
 Cadquery is a python package that uses python programming for cad modeling.
-We try to use AIlice to automatically build 3D models!
+We try to use Ailice to automatically build 3D models!
 This can give us a glimpse of how mature geometric intuition can be in LLM's world view.
-Of course, after implementing multimodal support, we can enable AIlice to see the models she creates, allowing for further adjustments and establishing a highly effective feedback loop.
+Of course, after implementing multimodal support, we can enable Ailice to see the models she creates, allowing for further adjustments and establishing a highly effective feedback loop.
 This way, it might be possible to achieve truly usable language-controlled 3D modeling.

 - **"Please search the internet for 100 tutorials in various branches of physics and download the PDF files you find to a folder named 'physics'.
-There is no need to verify the content of pdfs, we only need a rough collection for now."** Utilizing AIlice to achieve automatic data set collection and construction is one of our ongoing objectives.
+There is no need to verify the content of pdfs, we only need a rough collection for now."** Utilizing Ailice to achieve automatic data set collection and construction is one of our ongoing objectives.
 Currently, the researcher employed for this functionality still has some deficiencies, but it is already capable of providing some intriguing results.

 - **"Please conduct an investigation on open-source PDF OCR tools, with a focus on those capable of recognizing mathematical formulas and converting them into LaTeX code.
 Consolidate the findings into a report."**

 - **1. Find the video of Feynmann's lectures on youtube and download them to Feynmann/ subdir. you need to create the folder first.
 2. Extract the audio from these videos and save them to Feynmann/audio.
 3. Convert these audio files to text and merge them into a text document.
 You need to first go to Hugging Face and find the page for whisper-large-v3, locate the example code, and refer to the sample code to get this done.
-4. Find the answer to this question from the text files you just extracted: Why do we need antiparticles?** This is a multi-step prompt-based task where you need to interact with AIlice step by step to complete the task.
-Naturally, there might be unexpected events along the way, so you'll need to maintain good communication with AIlice to resolve any issues you encounter(**Using the "Interrupt" button to interrupt AIlice at any time and give a prompt is a good option!**).
-Finally, based on the content of the downloaded video, you can ask AIlice a physics-related question.
+4. Find the answer to this question from the text files you just extracted: Why do we need antiparticles?** This is a multi-step prompt-based task where you need to interact with Ailice step by step to complete the task.
+Naturally, there might be unexpected events along the way, so you'll need to maintain good communication with Ailice to resolve any issues you encounter(**Using the "Interrupt" button to interrupt Ailice at any time and give a prompt is a good option!**).
+Finally, based on the content of the downloaded video, you can ask Ailice a physics-related question.
 Once you receive the answer, you can look back and see how far you've come together.

 - **1. Use SDXL to generate an image of "a fat orange cat".
 You need to find the sample code on its Huggingface page as a reference to complete the programming and image generation work.
 Save the image to the current directory and display it.
 2. Now let's implement a single-page website.
 The function of the webpage is to convert the text description entered by the user into an image and display it.
 Refer to the text-to-image code from before.
 The website runs on 127.0.0.1:59102.
 Save the code to ./image_gen before you run it; you may need to create the folder first.**

 - **"Please write an ext-module.
-The function of the module is to obtain the content of related pages on the wiki through keywords."** AIlice can construct external interaction modules (we call it ext-modules) on her own, thereby endowing her with unlimited extensibility.
+The function of the module is to obtain the content of related pages on the wiki through keywords."** Ailice can construct external interaction modules (we call it ext-modules) on her own, thereby endowing her with unlimited extensibility.
 All it takes is a few prompts from you.
-Once the module is constructed, you can instruct AIlice by saying, "Please load the newly implemented wiki module and utilize it to query the entry on relativity."
+Once the module is constructed, you can instruct Ailice by saying, "Please load the newly implemented wiki module and utilize it to query the entry on relativity."

 <a name="installation-and-usage"></a>